pi-lar/neuropil/doc/source/apps_tools.rst

 .. _node_view:

-We created a little HTML/JS app to visualise a neuropil network!
+We created a little HTML/JS app to visualize a neuropil network!
 Try it out with our demo service at https://view.neuropil.io.

 To visualize your own network please make sure you do have the :ref:`neuropil_sysinfo` subsystem enabled for your nodes.